 For most users, the maximum distance that can be set for a Yearly Running Goal is 2,000 km.
 However, for all you marathoners out there, if you’ve tracked at least 3,000 km in the previous year, you’ll have the option to set a higher running goal this year.

 The Shoe Tracking feature tracks the km/mi on your shoes and will let you know when it’s time to get a new pair.
 This is crucial to running performance and preventing injury – you can’t just keep running using your same old running shoes.

 To add your shoe, go the Progress Tab and scroll down until you see “My Shoes”.
 If it’s not a new pair of shoes, that’s no problem.

 Shoe Tracking in the Progress tab on iOS & Android

 Once you’ve added your shoe, you can decide if you want to add your previous running activities or not.
 If it’s a new shoe, you’ll then, of course, opt out.
 However, if it’s not a new shoe, and you do want to add your previous activities, you can select which previous activities you would like to assign to this pair to ensure the most accurate calculation.
 Additionally, if you would like to add extra distance to the shoe (because you know there were runs that you did not track in your app), you can do that as well.

 First question – is your Android phone on battery saver mode?
 This has a big impact on normal tracking within the app.
 However, the same mode on iPhone does not disturb the functionality at all.
 If you’re experiencing this GPS problem on your Android phone, please be sure that this battery saver mode is turned off before starting your session.
-For more detailed information on how GPS and low battery mode work on Android, click here.
+You can also get more detailed information on how GPS and low battery mode work on Android.

 If you have a feeling that your GPS results are inaccurate or if you’re having trouble getting a GPS signal, please follow these instructions step by step: